 Commercial property in Boulder Junction may be available by rental agreements or for purchase.
 Costs will vary depending on the business, the property and the location.
 If you are looking to start a business and rent the space, most rental properties in the Boulder Junction business district will cost $9 to $12 per square foot.
 Many owners do offer incentives for new tenants.
 If you are looking to purchase a location for your business, it is probably best that you speak with one of our knowledgeable real estate agents who will be able to assist you with finding the perfect setting for your business venture.
 In addition to having access to all businesses that may be for sale in the Boulder Junction area, our agents will have contact information for rental property owners.

-Boulder Junction is fortunate to have the convenience of a Huntington Bank branch right in town.
-Huntington Bank is a Member FDIC and Equal Housing Lender.
+Boulder Junction is fortunate to have the convenience of a Associated Bank branch right in town.
+Associated Bank is a Member FDIC and Equal Housing Lender.

 Boulder Junction Chamber of Commerce: